dbetz/pico_pdp8/README.md

 IOT instructions are implemented so it will not run OS/8 at present.
 My priority is to get the front panel interface working before diving into the disk interface.

+The serial filesystem code that supports the DF32 drive emulation is based on code by Eric Smith.

-Anyway, my thanks to Oscar and Ian for making their code available!
+Anyway, my thanks to Oscar, Ian, and Eric for making their code available!

 David Betz